 You can switch between different window layouts to maximize the screen space available.
 Click Window > Layout in the main menu to see the available layouts.

-The Default layout has one big perspective view with editors open to allow for scene overview and management tasks like import / export.
+The Default layout has one big perspective view with editing options open to allow for scene overview and management tasks such as import and export.

-The Compact layout has one big perspective view and some editors open.
+The Compact layout has one big perspective view and some editing options open.
 This makes it suitable for presentations.

 Top & 3D View

-The Top & 3D View layout has a perspective view and a top view with space for editors on both sides.
+The Top & 3D View layout has a perspective view and a top view with space for editing options on both sides.

 Top, Front, Side & 3D View

 The Top, Front, Side & 3D View layout is the classical CAD layout with a perspective, top, front, and side view.

 2 Scenarios Side-by-side

 The 2 Scenarios Side-by-side layout has two perspective views with different scenarios assigned to it.
 This layout is especially suitable for comparing scenarios.